Psalm 78/Diagrams/1

 RelativeParticle

-particle: אֲשֶׁר that which
+particle: אֲשֶׁר the things which

 ClauseCluster